Jjing-Liang/LLMCarbon--/content.md

   Carbon emitted Per unit Area (CPA) is used to quantify the embedded carbon of a chip, which depends on various semiconductor manufacturing parameters, including yield, energy consumption per unit area during the manufacturing process, emissions from chemicals used in hardware production, and emissions related to raw material procurement.
 The specific calculation formula is derived from [Faiz et al., 2023](https://arxiv.org/abs/2309.14393).
 You can find our collected data source on [here](./data/embodied-carbon-CPA.md).

 ### Training CO2e calculation
+The total carbon footprint ``CO2eq`` resulting from LLM processing consists of two main components: the operational carbon footprint and the embodied carbon footprint.

+The operational carbon footprint refers to the carbon emissions generated during the day-to-day operations of the LLM.
+This includes the energy consumption required for training, inference, and other computational processes.
+The carbon emissions are produced mainly through the use of electricity to power the hardware infrastructure and the associated cooling systems.

+The embodied carbon footprint represents the carbon emissions associated with the manufacturing, transportation, and disposal of the physical infrastructure used to support the LLM.
+This includes the carbon emissions generated during the production of servers, storage devices, and networking equipment, as well as the embodied energy in the materials used.

 The total carbon footprint ``CO2eq`` resulting from LLM processing is determined by
 ```